uranian throne

 Dynoom thus braced himself to witness what he believed was in store.

-The lane of current was necessarily narrow.
-Speed and accuracy, together with magnification, should have made the surge effective against a human target.
-Unfortunately, the present target was now more than human, and vastly less killable.
-Dempelath's psychic blaze had acquired the freedom of the wild Ghepion pathways.
-Thus flaring into new and terrible greatness, the hybrid had become as able as his would-be executioner to borrow power, and to discern at which moment to counteract one surge with another -
+Without further Dynoom attempted to kill the thing there and then, by means of a drastic and expensive current-surge through one lane of the city floor.
+Speed and accuracy, together with magnification, should have made the surge effective against a human target, but the present target was now more than human and vastly less killable.
+Dempelath's psychic blaze had acquired the freedom of the wild Ghepion pathways; flaring into new and terrible greatness, the hybrid had become as able as his would-be executioner to borrow power and to counteract one surge with another -

 Immunity from assassination.

-The engorged more-than-man, fingers clutching at the air, strode the shortest way out of the Ghenengh, to bring himself back among the people he could now seek to dominate.
 Dynoom meanwhile, unable to bear the double shame of having tried to kill and of having failed to kill, did what many a human would have wished in like case to be able to do: he wiped from memory his own unsuccessful stab at the monster.
+But the central fact, of what Dempelath had become, remained visible and would soon be in full view to all, foreshadowing tyranny for Olhoav.

-"...Time now for a close-up.
+"...Time for a close-up.
 Watch this…”

 "Cosmic?
 I thought you said earlier, it's just our world."

-"Ah, you're sharp, Hyala!
+"Ah, you're sharp, Hyala.
 Let me explain.
 To obtain this vision I had to employ a sense of perception for which no name exists - none of our geometric logic applies in it - but I can summarize by saying: the Snaddy-Galomm shows us what concerns us.
 It's 'need-vision', not objective vision.
 In other words, we see what we need to know.
 Like - this!"

-"That's me!" shrieked Hyala like a little girl.
-"Oh - " she added in a more subdued voice.
+Then: "Oh - " she added in a more subdued voice.
 "Oh."

-One contemporary "hat" in particular quivered its tip in the direction of a very tall other one, a dazzlingly glorious one that stood afar, returning the gesture across a vast distance of ancient time.
+That other was a dazzlingly glorious one that stood afar, returning the gesture across a vast distance of ancient time; other and yet not-other, because of the gesture, the inclination, the sign that reached...

-"You are she, Hyala," murmured Dynoom.
-"And you might as well be glad about it.
+"Yes!
 Look at the situation this way: it certainly disposes of your problem about feeling like a fraud, does it not?"

 When finally she did speak, his opinion of her went up further.

-"Indeed," she nodded, "I'm not a fraud, but nor am I that 'self' of the Neon Era, umpteen ages ago.
+"Indeed," she nodded, "I'm not a fraud, but nor am I really that 'self' of the Neon Era, umpteen ages ago.
 I am simply myself, a woman of now.
 I intend to live a calm life in this Actinium Era, from this day on.
 Thank you, Dynoom, for showing me this calming thing."

 Dynoom was tempted to emit a human-style whistle.
 Amazing creatures, these humans.
 Full of surprises.
 Just when you think she's got only two options, either to admit the truth or to shy away, she picks a third, an awe-inspiring piece of constructive self-deception.